 Although we have become a profession that specializes in the treatment of disorders such as lumbago, neck pain, and headaches etc; at Back In Action we also look beyond your current set of symptoms.

 The most important aspect to anyone’s health and well-being is how well the body can adapt and maintain its balance in an ever-changing world.

 The body’s central nervous system, the information superhighway, co-ordinates the body’s response to any input, from a change in heart rate with exercise, to a controlled release of hormones with mood.

 The 26 moveable bones of the spine house and protect the central nervous system below the skull.
 The spine is a structural compromise between the need to protect these delicate and vital nerves, with the need to provide a rigid support for the body, whilst allowing natural motion.
 This means the spine itself is a complex concentration of muscles, bones and joints, all intimately connected to each other, and forming the foundation for our upright posture.

 What To Expect On Arrival

 We will typically email you in advance of your initial consultation, confirming your appointment time, letting you know what to expect, and including the basic paperwork.
 If this can’t be done in advance, we ask that you arrive 10 minutes in advance to fill in a patient information form and a consent form.
-You will also be given a “refer a friend” voucher to fill in if you’ve been sent to us by an acquaintance (this is worth £5 to both of you).

 After the paperwork has been completed, you will be invited through to the treatment room, where Aidan will take your case history.
 Initially this will be your report of what is wrong; followed by his questioning you for further details.
 These will include an overview of your past medical history, and family history.